nguyen-anthony/ArtifactsMMO-Wrapper/README.md

 ## Overview

+Hello!
+Glad you stumbled onto this wrapper.
+This is by far my biggest undertaking yet, and it only gets bigger.

 This is a Python wrapper for interacting with the Artifacts MMO API, providing an easy way to interact with the game's data, perform in-game actions, and manage character and account information.
 This library simplifies API requests and provides a range of features to integrate with Artifacts MMO's online functionalities.

 ### Features